 So there you have it, just a few things to think about when you’re going for your next run.
 Treadmills are deceptive because they’re so easy to use you don’t think anything can happen to you while running on it.
 But with it’s powerful motor and high speed the risk is there for those who neglect a thought about safety.

-Thankfully accidents are rare when it comes to the treadmill and by taking care we can make them rarer still.
-A little bit of thought by everyone who's using and is around a treadmill is all that's needed.
-They are fantastic pieces of fitness equipment that can give excellent health benefits and we'd like to keep it that way by following the 12 tips above.
+Thankfully, accidents are rare when it comes to the treadmill and by taking care we can make them rarer still.
+A little bit of thought by everyone who’s using and is around a treadmill is all that’s needed.
+They are fantastic pieces of fitness equipment that can give excellent health benefits, and we can keep it that way by following the 12 tips above.